Sapphirine/Stock-price-Movement-Prediction/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Stock Price Movement Prediction Using Mahout and Pydoop's documentation!
+Stock Price Movement Prediction Using Mahout and Pydoop's Website for Big Data Analytics course Fall 2014 Columbia University
 ===================================================================================